actionshrimp/ocaml-livereload/README.md

 Livereload server in ocaml that can live in your webserver process.
 File watching uses `inotify` on linux and `osx-fsevents` on macos.

+## Platform dependencies

+You'll need to either `opam install inotify` or `opam install osx-fsevents` depending on your platform.
+There are some os specific constraints in `livereload.opam` but these unfortunately won't work until the opam2 is the official package format (if you know of a better way to handle this for now, please let me know :D).

 ## Setup

 - Create a livereload handler for your server process by calling `Livereload.make_handler` along with config about which files to watch.